slowernews/wisdom-tldr/chapters/introduction.md

 - Happiness is outside of your comfort zone.
 - We only stay happy, productive and inspired when we uncover our true personality.
 Focus on internal fulfillment not external success.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 The richer you get the more expensive happiness becomes.
+- Busy people are happier.
+They don't have time to overthink.
 - Amor fati.
 True wisdom comes from accepting fate.
 High expectations make you miserable, expectations nowadays are more and more triggered by the top of hierarchy being more exposed.
-- Busy people are happier.

-> *"The secret of happiness is freedom and the secret of freedom is courage."
+> *"Happy is he who learns to bear what he cannot change."
--- Thucydides [-460]*
+-- Seneca [-004]*

-> *"Happiness is not a destination but a state of being."
--- Demetrius of Phalerum [-350]*

 > *"The happiness of your life depends upon the quality of your thoughts." (...)
 "Almost nothing material is needed for a happy life, for he who has understood existence."
 -- Marcus Aurelius [0121]*

-> *"Happy is he who learns to bear what he cannot change."
--- Seneca [-004]*

-> *"Melancholy is the happiness of being sad."
--- Victor Hugo [1802]*

 > *"Action may not always bring happiness, but there is no happiness without action."
 -- Benjamin Disraeli [1804]*

-> *"Angels can fly because they can take themselves lightly."
--- G.K.
-Chesterton [1874]*

 > *"Many people lose the small joys in the hope for the big happiness."
 -- Pearl S. Buck [1892]*

+> *"Melancholy is the happiness of being sad."
+-- Victor Hugo [1802]*

 > *"Happiness in intelligent people is the rarest thing I know."
 -- Ernest Hemingway [1899]*